soumyasingh05/Titanic-Project----1st-Project/README.md

 4.Seaborn

-Data set will be downloaded from Kaggle.com -
+Data set was downloaded from Kaggle.com -

 1.train.csv